sinkinben/tinydb/docs/flex-and-bison.md

 For the BNF rules in bison:

-- Each symbol in a bison rule has a value, the value of the target symbol (the one to the left of the colon) is called `$$` in the action code. nd the values on the right are numbered 1, 2 and so forth, up to the number of symbols in the rule.
+- Each symbol in a bison rule has a value, the value of the target symbol (the one to the left of the colon) is called `$$` in the action code.
+And the values on the right are numbered 1, 2 and so forth, up to the number of symbols in the rule.
 - The values of **tokens** (declared by `%token` line) are whatever was in `yylval` when the scanner returned the token; the values of other symbols are set in rules in the parser.
 In this parser, the values of the `factor`, `term`, and `exp` symbols are the value of the expression they represent.

 ```c